asahria2006/the-cantine/README.md

 For this project i had to extend my knowledge in SQLAlchelyORM, more intermidiate Javascript (async await concept) and Bootstrap.

 ## Installation
-1. Clone the repository
+1. Clone the repository or download zip file
 2. Create a virtual environment
 3. Install dependencies with `pip install -r requirements.txt`
-4. Run `flask run`
+4. Run `flask run --debug`

+> [!NOTE]
+> Project require an internet connection to be able to get bootstrap icons.

 ## Tech stack
 - **HTML, CSS**